Argan oil is one of those things I’ve heard everyone buzzing about but never knew much about it personally. I simply didn't know how to use argan oil.

 13 Easy Ways to Use Argan Oil

 There are a lot of argan oil uses.
 Before we discuss the uses, let's start with the product itself.
-You can either purchase 100% pure argan oil (and just a drop or two will go a long way), or you can buy products that are infused with it – we carry shampoo, leave-in conditioner, face cream and facial towelettes that include argan oil too.
+You can either purchase 100% pure argan oil (and just a drop or two will go a long way), or you can buy products that are infused with it – we carry shampoo, leave-in conditioner and face cream that include argan oil too.

 For the purposes of this list though, we’re referring to ways to use pure argan oil.